uwacyber/cits1003/cits1003-project/overview.md

 Your write-up report (a single PDF file) is submitted to LMS.
 The PDF must be named as: **studentID_firstname.pdf**.
 The submission portal will be open on LMS in week 7. &#x20;

-The final report is due at 11:59 PM on May 19.
+The final report is due at 11:59 PM on 15 October.
 To avoid last-minute problems (e.g., internet outages), submit your report several hours before the deadline.
 Late penalties will apply.
 If you require an extension, you must apply for special consideration from student office.
 If you have a UAAP with assessment extensions, please email us. &#x20;

 You can submit your report multiple times before the deadline, with only the latest submission being graded. &#x20;